 The 2017 homeless count tells us that there are around 2,000 people without shelter on any given night in Santa Cruz County.
 The worst nights are during the winter months when the rain and cold can kill.

-The Winter Shelter takes in up to 120 people a night from Nov. to April.
-Folks drop off their stuff at Depot Park, walk to the Salvation Army or are bused to the VFW Post in Live Oak.
+The Winter Shelter takes in up to 60 people a night from Nov. to April.

 Back up around 6:30.
-A cold breakfast, maybe something for the pocket, and it's of to your job or back on the streets.
+A cold breakfast, maybe something for the pocket, and it's off to your job or back on the streets.

-Local governments fund most of the program, and the AFC staff and volunteers give tons of time and effort in advance of opening before the government funds are available.
+Local governments fund most of the program, and the AFC staff and volunteers give tons of time and effort because it is what God calls us to do.

 Got time to sit and hear someone's story or share your day over dinner, can you help setting up the showers?
 Stop by local thrift shops and pick up donations for our cloths bank?